fluencelabs/aquavm/README.md

 # Aquamarine
-Aquamarine is a composability medium, controlled by AIR language.
+Aquamarine is a composability medium, expressed network choreography in a script.
+It moves script & data from peer to peer in a single-use logical network with checking merkle proofs and signatures.

 <br/>
 <p align="center" width="100%">